anushkarao5/SuperconductorRegressionAnalysis/README.md

   <img src="Images/crit_temp.png" alt="Image Alt Text" width="500px" height="auto">
 </p>

 - Many materials have critical temperatures between 0 and 25 Kelvin ( -459.67°F to -414.67°F).
-Another group of materials have critical temperatures between 65 and 95 Kelvin (-337.67°F to -297.67°F).
+Another group of materials has critical temperatures between 65 and 95 Kelvin (-337.67°F to -297.67°F).
+Naturally, the materials in the second group are easier to use because they require higher temperatures.
+Still, -300°F is far from room temperature (~ 70°F).
+Even the higher temperature superconductors only enter their superconductive state at 140 K (-207°F).
+Keeping superconductors at or below their extremely low critical temperatures presents a significant challenge when working with these materials.

 ## Feature Selection
 When feeding data into our models, we must decide which features are relevant.
 There are several ways to do this.
 We examine four techniques of feature selection.